Consensys/tessera/README.md

 # <img src="TesseraLogo.png" width="150" height="150"/>

-> __Important: Release 0.9 Feature__ <br/>Tessera now supports remote enclaves for increased security.
+> __Important: Release 0.9 Feature__ <br/>Tessera is the transaction manager used by the Ledgerium Blockchain Core to maintain the private transactions.
+Tessera supports remote enclaves for increased security.
 Please refer to the [wiki](https://github.com/jpmorganchase/tessera/wiki/What-is-an-Enclave%3F) for details.

 Tessera is a stateless Java system that is used to enable the encryption, decryption, and distribution of private transactions for [Quorum](https://github.com/jpmorganchase/quorum/).